memsql/memsql-perf-tools/docs/02_bpf.md

 pass a path to the real path from which that binary was launched, not an identical binary elsewhere.
 Or, use the pid.
-I do not know why an identical binary elsewere does not work; but I guess you cannot trace all USDT probes across a system with multiple binaries having the same USDT probes.
+I do not know why an identical binary elsewere does not work; but I guess you cannot trace all USDT probes across a system with multiple binaries having the same USDT probes without one tracing script attached to each of the binaries.

 There was one bug I (Kyle) had where I had `CONFIG_SCHEDSTATS`, and ftrace reported the probes were being hit, but my instrumentation was not being run (at